Andy O'Brien (footballer): Bolton Wanderers

 There were rumours that Sunderland's Irish boss Roy Keane would sign the centre back.
 This came after Keane signed many Irish players to represent Sunderland.
 Instead he signed for Bolton on 13 August 2007.

 O'Brien quickly settled at the Reebok Stadium and impressed the fans in his first few appearances as part of the Wanderers squad including a dominating performance in the UEFA Cup tie against FK Rabotnicki and in the Premier League against Tottenham Hotspur.

-O'Brien after captaining the team in a Uefa Cup game against Sporting Lisbon he said that he is having the time of his life at Bolton.
+O'Brien, after captaining the team in a UEFA Cup game against Sporting CP, said he was having the time of his life at Bolton.

 In May 2008, his efforts were recognised by Wanderers supporters when he was named as The Bolton News Player of the Season following a poll held by the newspaper.

 On 7 October 2008, O'Brien signed an extension to his contract at Bolton until 2011 and once again reaffirmed his happiness at the Reebok Stadium.